Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Where's your argument?

-Oh, I don't need one.
+No, I don't need one.

 Unironically.

-Uh and so you've you've got him banging this drum for a long time, and then of course, during the COVID pandemic, he was like, aha, we need health passports so you can travel around the world.
+And then, of course, during the COVID pandemic, he was like, aha, we need health passports so you can travel around the world.

-And of course that means you'll need digital passports to show you're vaccinated.
+And of course, that means you'll need digital passports to show you're vaccinated.

 Thanks, Tony.